aman-tiwari/ofxCoverTree/README.md

 ----
 #####`ofxCoverTree::ParallelMake<point, numeric>(std::vector<point>& points)`
-Initialise the parallel cover tree builder.
+Construct the parallel cover tree builder.
 The following are methods of the parallel builder:

 #####`void compute()`